zhaoyul/aposd-vs-clean-code/README.md

 * I believe that TDD discourages good design and can easily lead to very bad code.
-You do not believe that TDD discourages good design, don't see much of a risk of bad code.
+You do not believe that TDD discourages good design and don't see much of a risk of bad code.
->UB: I deleted the last clause.

 * I believe that there are better approaches than TDD for producing good unit test suites, such as the "bundling" approach discussed above.
-You agree that bundling can produce outcomes just as good as TDD; but may lead to somewhat less test coverage.
+You agree that bundling can produce outcomes just as good as TDD but think it may lead to somewhat less test coverage.
->UB: I added a clause.

 * I believe that TDD and bundling have similar best-case outcomes, but that the average and worst-case outcomes will be much worse for TDD.
-You disagree and believe that, if anything, TDD may produce marginally better outcomes than bundling; but that preference and personality is a larger factor in making the choice between the two.
+You disagree and believe that, if anything, TDD may produce marginally better outcomes than bundling.
+You also think that preference and personality are larger factors in making the choice between the two.
->UB: Slight rewording and addition.

->UB: Overall I think we are close.
-I look forward to the zoom call in early December.
-Just shoot me a line to schedule it.
-I'm thinking I'll include this entire discussion as an appendix in the second edition.
+## Closing Remarks

+**JOHN:**

+We have covered a lot of topics and subtopics in this discussion, but I think that most of my concerns result from two general errors made by *Clean Code*: failure to focus on what is important, and failure to balance design tradeoffs.

+In software design (and probably in any design environment) it is essential to identify the things that really matter and focus on those.
+If you focus your attention on things that are unimportant you are unlikely to achieve the things that really are important.
+Unfortunately, *Clean Code* repeatedly focuses on things that don't really matter, such as:
+* Dividing ten-line methods into five-line methods and dividing five-line methods into two- or three-line methods.
+* Eliminating the use of comments written in English.
+* Writing tests before code and making the basic unit of development a test rather than an abstraction.

+None of these provides significant value, and we have seen how they distract from producing the best possible designs.

+Conversely, *Clean Code* fundamentally undervalues comments, which are essential and irreplaceable.
+This comes at a huge cost.
+Without interface comments the specifications for interfaces are incomplete.
+This is guaranteed to result in confusion and bugs.
+Without implementation comments, readers are forced to rederive knowledge and intentions that were in the mind of the original developer.
+This wastes time and leads to more bugs.

+In my opening remarks I said that systems become complex when important information is not accessible and obvious to developers.
+By refusing to write comments, you are hiding important information that you have and that others need.

+The second general error in *Clean Code* has to do with balance.
+Design represents a balance between competing concerns.
+Almost any design idea becomes a bad thing if taken to the extreme.
+However, *Clean Code* repeatedly gives very strong advice in one direction without correspondingly strong advice in the other direction or any meaningful guidance about how to recognize when you have gone too far.
+For example, making methods shorter is often a good thing, but the *Clean Code* position is so one-sided and extreme that readers are likely to chop things up too much.
+We saw in the `PrimeGenerator` example how this resulted in code that was nearly incomprehensible.
+Similarly, the *Clean Code* position on TDD is one-sided, failing to recognize any possible weakness and encouraging readers to take this to a tactical extreme where design is completely squeezed out of the development process.

+**UB:**

+*Your closing comments go here*